Raymond-JRLin/Improved-PageRank-with-Beta-Parameter/README.md

 ### 6. Run PageRank

-*Attention: I have small and big test data, before you run, copy data files you want to test into ```src/main/java```, and use corresponding file names.*
+*Attention: I have small and big test data, and in small test data, I provide 2 PR0 with 1/4 and 1.
+Before you run, you should copy data files you want to test into ```src/main/java```, and use corresponding file names.*

 ```
 cd src/main/java/ # enter project source code